brightfeather is committed to bringing the light, hope, and strength of music to audiences worldwide.

 Irene Kim | Piano

 Pianist Irene Kim’s performances have been heard across North America, New Zealand, and Europe in recitals and as soloist with the Kaleidoscope Chamber Orchestra, Washington Youth Orchestra, Los Angeles Korean Chamber Orchestra, Rio Hondo Symphony, Southwestern Youth Music Festival Orchestra, and the Young Musicians Foundation Orchestra.

 Born and raised in Los Angeles, Irene began musical studies at age three with her mother, soprano Shil Kim.
 By age five, she was accepted into the studio of Ick-Choo and Hae-Young Moon, where her formative training was established.
-Irene continued her education at the Peabody Conservatory where she recently received her doctorate under the mentorship of Boris Slutsky and was awarded the Albert and Rosa Silverman Memorial Scholarship and the Lillian Gutman Memorial Piano Prize.
+Irene continued her education at the Peabody Conservatory where she received her doctorate under the mentorship of Boris Slutsky and was awarded the Albert and Rosa Silverman Memorial Scholarship and the Lillian Gutman Memorial Piano Prize.

 Benjamin Hoffman | Violin